uriel1998/ppl_virdirsyncer_addysearch/README.md

 Trust me, you want to check out `fzf`, `rofi`, and `ripgrep` anyhow.

-## Installation
+## 4. Installation

-Place the script somewhere in your PATH or symlink it to such.
+Place `pplsearch` and `vcardreader` in the same directory somewhere in your PATH.
 If your VCards are somewhere other than `$HOME/.contacts/contacts` you will need to edit line 14 to reflect the location of your contacts.

-## Usage
+## 5. Usage

 `pplsearch [-h|-m|-c]`

+* -h : Show a very basic help file
+* -c : Run in cli/TUI mode
+* -m : Run in Mutt mode

-Call the script (from the command line, a launcher, or an Openbox menu) and it will search for any string in a directory full of vcards.
-If `ppl` is installed, it will use the `ppl` configuration file to determine where to search, otherwise it uses the current directory.
+Call `pplsearch` (from the command line, a launcher, Mutt, or an Openbox menu) and it will quickly give you a list of names (through `fzf` in the terminal, or using `rofi` on X. Select the name (and VCard) you want to use.

-If no matches are available, you'll be told, otherwise you will be able to select from a list of full names (or given the single match if that's the case).
-Then the full info of the person will be presented to you.

-If you do not have `ppl` installed, this will *work*, thanks to grep and sed, but the final output isn't quite as pretty.
+In GUI mode, `pplsearch` will use `zenity` to nicely display the results.
+In TUI mode, `pplsearch` will return the information to STDOUT.
+In both cases, black and white emojis are used to make things look a bit better.

+In Mutt mode, `pplsearch` will only return an email address, so can be used for address completion by Mutt.
+If there is more than one email address for that contact, it will use `fzf` again to let you choose the proper email.

 If you do not have `vdirsyncer` set up, you'll have to get the vcards there some other way (say, exporting from your mail client).

+## 6. VCardreader

+Yes, it's another VCard reader.
+This one is in bash.

+It can be sourced to provide the function `read_vcard`.
+If sourced to provide this function, it expects the variable `$SelectedVcard` to point to the VCard you want to read.

+It can also be used as a standalone VCard reader by specifying the full path and filename of the VCard you wish to examine.
+For example,

+`vcardreader /home/steven/.contacts/contacts/VCard_is_here.vcf`

-## Related
+## 7. VCardfixer

-The `vcardfixer.sh` script is there to simply fix some small irregularities in individual vcards so that `ppl` can handle them properly.
+The `vcardfixer.sh` script is there to simply fix some small irregularities in individual vcards.
 Currently it handles the lack of the N: field (and properly swaps last and first names) and the lack of an END:VCARD field.
 It's a pretty simple bash script (though finding out that a rogue carriage return was causing me problems took forever), so if you have another field that's causing problems, you can fix it.

+## 8. Tip

-## Use your contacts as a git repository
+Make your contacts into a git repository!

 While slightly afield from the scope of this script, I found it useful to make your contacts directory a git repository so that you can check and revert